eigentechnologies/cpip/README.md

 a `poetry` project file.

 ### Cross-Compilers
-Cross-compilers will be installed if any `pip` dependencies are detected, or the `--command` option is used.
-They will always be uninstalled automatically before the environment is finalized.
+Cross-compilers will be installed and uninstalled automatically, leaving behind only the associated compiler libraries.
+However, with the `--build-tools` flag, the cross-compilers will be left in the final environment as well.

 The cross-compilers used are Anaconda compiler tools (see [here](https://conda.io/docs/user-guide/tasks/build-packages/compiler-tools.html)).